elysemontano/elyse-lecture-notes/cat-tinder/backend/api-endpoints.md

 # Cat Tinder API Endpoints

+## Process
+- Clone or pull most updated version of backend repo
+- $ bundle
+- $ yarn
+- $ rails db:create
+- $ rails db:migrate
+- $ rails db:seed
+- $ rails s
+- Check Trello!!

+## Lecture
+The endpoints are going to cover the CRUD actions.
+On the Trello card, we can see this is broken up into an endpoint for each CRUD action and some rspec tests for each of those actions.

-Simply put, an endpoint is one end of a communication channel.
-When an API interacts with another system, the touchpoints of this communication are considered endpoints.
+An endpoint is one end of a communication channel.
+So when an API interacts with another system, the touchpoints of this communication are considered endpoints.
 For APIs, an endpoint can include a URL of a server or service.

 If I want to get a list of all the cats or objects off of my table I need to create a specific endpoint for index.
 The end point is where the request turns into the response.

 The end result of our request response cycle is a page that our user can see- where as the end result of the API is the JSON package being delivered to us via our API
-The routes that get us the right controller method and the controller method that preform the right action to interact with our API.
+The routes that get us the right controller method and the controller method that perform the right action to interact with our API.

-## Informational command
+## Routes
+Since we used generate resource, we can go to our routes and see that we have resources :cats in here.
+This came from our generate command, but it gives us all the RESTful routes for cats which we can find on the syllabus or by running rails routes.

 $ rails routes
+$

+## Endpoints
 We need to create endpoints for the actions in our React application.
 For the time being we can stub these routes.

-stub: A method stub or simply stub[1] in software development is a piece of code used to stand in for some other programming functionality.
-A stub may simulate the behavior of existing code (such as a procedure on a remote machine; such methods are often called mocks) or be a temporary substitute for yet-to-be-developed code.
-Stubs are therefore most useful in porting, distributed computing as well as general software development and testing.
+stub: A method stub or simply stub in software development is a piece of code used to stand in for some other programming functionality.
+A stub may simulate the behavior of existing code or be a temporary substitute for yet-to-be-developed code.
+In this case, we will stub our controller methods.

 **app/controllers/cats_controller.rb**